JaylyDev/terminator/README.md

 ## Changelog
 - Create 4 game settings: Manhunt, Hitmen, Juggernaut, Trackhunt.
 (Normal Manhunt is the only gamemode we have working on so far)
 - Reduce lag while playing the addon.
-- Change strength to weakness effect to prevent instant kill while waiting. **(NORMAL MODE ONLY)**
+- Players are not able to fight before game starts
-- Remove /function setup command.
+- Hunters are not able to fight when playing
-- Addon will automaticily setup once you join a worl
+- Addon will automaticily setup once you join the world (Preferably brand new worlds.)
 - Update manifest.json

 ## Credits